jluebeck/FaNDOM/README.md

 -  `-i` Path to alignment file.
 -  `-l` Minimum number molecules to support a integration point.
 Our suggestion for contigs is 1.
 -  `-o` Output directory for list of integration points.
 -  `-c` Assemble of reference that is used.
-19 for GRCh37(hg19) and 38 for GRCh38(hg38) and 'nh' for nonhuman references
+19 for GRCh37(hg19) and 38 for GRCh38(hg38) and 'nh' for non-human references
 -  `-q` Path to query file in cmap file format.
 -  `-r` Path to reference file.
 It should be in cmap format.
 -  `-g` Gene coordinate directory for human genome